Academic Standards for Funding Eligibility for UC Merced Graduate Students

 No new or continuing student is permitted to begin an appointment or receive fellowship support who has not met all of the applicable academic criteria as listed below.

-- Enrollment in at least 12 units throughout the current semester (i.e., the academic semester in which the teaching and/or graduate student researcher appointment occurs)
+- Enrollment in at least 12 units throughout the current semester.

-- Completion of eight units or more of upper division or graduate level credit courses
+- Completion of 8 units or more of upper division or graduate level credit courses.

-- A letter grade of C, S or higher in all courses completed
+- A minimum letter grade of B or S in all courses completed.

 Requesting Employment and Funding Exceptions